weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/ner-transformers.md

 ## How to enable (module configuration)

-### Docker-compose
+### Docker Compose

-The NER module can be added as a service to the Docker-compose file.
+The NER module can be added as a service to the Docker Compose file.
 You must have a text vectorizer like `text2vec-contextionary` or `text2vec-transformers` running.
-An example Docker-compose file for using the `ner-transformers` module (`dbmdz-bert-large-cased-finetuned-conll03-english`) in combination with the `text2vec-contextionary`:
+An example Docker Compose file for using the `ner-transformers` module (`dbmdz-bert-large-cased-finetuned-conll03-english`) in combination with the `text2vec-contextionary`:

 ```yaml
 ---